padrinobook/padrinobook/02-job-board-application.md

         should be success

     Finished in 5.94 seconds
    1 example, 0 failures

-[^bdd]: Which is called Behavior-Driven-Design and has nearly the same features as Test-Driven-Development (TDD)
+[^bdd]: Which is called Behavior-driven Development and has nearly the same features as Test-driven development (TDD)

-#### Red-Green Cylcle ####
+#### Red-Green Cycle

-In behavior-driven development it is common to write first a failing test (so that you get a red color when running the test).
-Next we change our code base to make it pass (you get a green color when running the test).
+In Behavior-driven (as well as in Test-driven) development it is common to write first a failing test (so that you get a **red** color when running the test).
+Next we change our code base to make it pass (you get a **green** when running the test).
 The scheme for this approach is test first, then the implementation.
 But this little shift in mind when working on production code helps you to think more about the problem and how to solve it.

-Once you have green code, you are in the position to refactor your code - remove duplication, enhance design without changing the behavior of our code.
+Once you have green code, you are in the position to refactor your code - remove duplication, enhance design without changing the behavior of our code, or try it new things in architecture.